 The report above is a summary of the views of the Board on the Company's compliance with the Code.
 Generally the Board is of the opinion that, in the context of the applicability of the various principles of the Code to the Company and in the context of the Company's business operations, the Company has been substantially in compliance with the Code throughout the financial year under review.
 The Board shall keep these principles under review and shall monitor any developments in the Company's business to evaluate the need to introduce new corporate governance structures or mechanisms as and when the need arises.

-Approved by the Board on 30 April 2012 and signed on its behalf by:
+Approved by the Board on 29 April 2013 and signed on its behalf by:

-Albert Mizzi Chairman Joseph A. Gasan Director
+Albert Mizzi Chairman

+Director

+oh A. Gasan

 Remuneration statement